alexdlaird/pyngrok-docker/README.md

   - If none given, defaults to `latest`

 The container image version (`<PYNGROK_VERSION>`) corresponds to its installed `pyngrok` version.
-This reference table shows the corresponding `ngrok` version in each publishec container image:
+This reference table shows the installed version of `ngrok` version in each published image:

 | `pyngrok` Version | `ngrok` Version |
 |-------------------|-----------------|